A Generalisation of the Capstan Equation and a Comparison Against Kikuchi and Oden's Model for Coulomb's Law of Static Friction: A Comparison Against Kikuchi and Oden's Model for Coulomb's Law of Static Friction

+Fig. \ref{fullset} shows the Slip profile for varying $\delta \tau$, $\delta b$, $h$ and $\nu$, where the Slip is calculated by taking the mean value of all the slip and stick points at the contact boundary (i.e. at $\overline{\omega}^{\text{New}}$).
+Recall that at each grid point at the contact boundary, positive $x^2$ directional slip, negative $x^2$ directional slip and bonding (i.e. stick) has the values $1$, $-1$ and $0$ respectively.
+Thus, we define Slip more precisely as follows

-Figure \ref{Oden1T} shows how close the elastic body is to its limiting-equilibrium for varying tension ratio.
-We see that as the tension ratio increases, the elastic body gets closer and closer to fully debonding.
-In fact, when $\delta \tau=2.75$, our elastic body is fully debonded from the rigid foundation and sliding in the positive $x^2$ direction.
-To compare it against the capstan equation, we invoke corollary \ref{crlPrism} with $\delta\tau=2.75$, which implies that the capstan coefficient of friction is $\mu_F = 0.322$, regardless of the Poisson's ratio of the body.
-This result implies that the capstan coefficient of friction is an underestimate of Coulomb's coefficient of friction, i.e. $\mu_F\leq\nu_F$.
-Note that capstan equation underestimating the actual coefficient of friction is a documented phenomenon in the literature \cite{martin194618}.\\
+Slip = $1$ implies that the tension ratio (i.e. $\delta \tau$) is large enough for the elastic body to be at limiting-equilibrium, i.e. the elastic body is at the point of debonding.
+Recall that the capstan equation is valid when the elastic body at limiting-equilibrium (here, we are neglecting the steady-equilibrium case).
+Thus, by feeding our tension ratio for the Slip = $1$ case in to the capstan equation, we can obtain a value for the coefficient of friction implied by the capstan model.
+Fig. \ref{Oden1T} shows how close the elastic body is to limiting-equilibrium for varying tension ratios.
+We see that as the tension ratio increases, the elastic body gets closer to fully debonding.
+In fact, when $\delta \tau>2.75$, our elastic body is fully debonded from the rigid obstacle and sliding in the positive $x^2$ direction.
+To compare it against the capstan equation, we invoke corollary \ref{crlPrism} with $\delta\tau=2.75$, which indicates that the coefficient of friction implied by the capstan equation is $\mu_F = 0.322$, regardless of the Poisson's ratio of the elastic body.
+This result shows that the coefficient of friction implied by the capstan equation is an underestimate of the coefficient of friction implied by Kikuchi and Oden's model, i.e. $\mu_F\leq\nu_F$.
+Note that Martin and Mittelmann \cite{martin194618} also demonstrate that the coefficient of friction implied by capstan equation is an underestimate of the coefficient of friction implied by their experiments on wool fiber measurements.\\

-Figure \ref{OdenCur} shows how close the elastic body is to its limiting-equilibrium for varying curvature of the contact region.
-We see that as the curvature increases, the modified Kikuchi and Oden's model moves away from limiting-equilibrium.
-For the contact interval $(-\frac12\pi,\frac12\pi)$, the observed result coincides with capstan equation for an elliptical prism case (\ref{PrismEqn}).
-Note that we interpret $\delta b$ as the curvature as $\delta b$ is correlated with the mean-curvature (i.e. $H(x^2) = \frac12 ab (\varphi(x^2))^{-3}$) in the set $x^2\in(-\frac{1}{2}\pi,\frac{1}{2}\pi)$. \\
+Fig. \ref{OdenCur} shows how close the elastic body is to limiting-equilibrium for varying radii ratio, $\delta b$, of the contact region.
+We see that as the $\delta b$ increases, the modified Kikuchi and Oden's model moves away from limiting-equilibrium.
+For the contact interval $(-\frac12\pi+\varepsilon,\frac12\pi-\varepsilon)$ where $\varepsilon>0$, this observation can be interpreted as, as the curvature of the contact region increases, modified Kikuchi and Oden's model moves away from limiting-equilibrium and this observation coincides with capstan equation for an elliptical prism case (\ref{PrismEqn}).
+Note however, for the contact interval $[-\frac12\pi,\frac12\pi]$, tension ratio of the capstan equation for an elliptical prism case (\ref{PrismEqn}) is invariant with respect to $\delta b$.\\